Edition: October 2018

 Shaved Ice Stand

 Check out Her Ambassador, Hugh Culver, spin his birthday on its head by choosing to give instead get.
 For his 60th birthday Hugh chose to make a huge impact by launching a campaign to raise money to build classrooms in the region of Dang, Nepal.
-You can read about this exciting adventure over on his website here.
+We will call them “Eleanor House” for his late grandmother who was an inspiration to all and Hugh’s family will be going over to assist with the build and see it happen!

 WE WANT TO HEAR YOUR VOICE